Amsterdam Airport Schiphol - NL Host Nation

 12.5 Incoming flights

-Information on arrival gates, when known, may be obtained by telephone (for a charge) by calling + 31 (0) 900 0141 from the Netherlands (press 2 for English and an operator will inform you of the arrival gate) or general enquiries +31 (0) 20 794 0800 from abroad.
+Information on arrival gates, when known, may be obtained (for a charge) by calling + 31 (0)900 0141 from the Netherlands (press 2 for English and an operator will inform you of the arrival gate) or general enquiries +31 (0)20 794 0800 from abroad.
 Arrival gates may be subject to last-minute changes.

 12.6 Incoming and departing delegations

 The standard procedure for holders of a Schiphol pass is for them to enter and depart through the special lanes for Schiphol staff.
-However, if the holder of the pass needs to remain with a delegation at all times, please inform the coordinator of the Special Security Operations Brigade of the Royal Military and Border Police beforehand (email: sao@mindef.nl; tel.: +31 (0)20 603 9472.
-Please be aware of the fact that the authorities may ask for a valid travel document when crossing the border.
+However, if the holder of the pass needs to remain with a delegation at all times, please inform the coordinator of the Special Security Operations Brigade of the Royal Military and Border Police in advance (email: sao@mindef.nl; tel.: +31 (0)20 603 9472).

 12.7 Parking

-Schiphol Airport offers Embassies the possibility to park in front of the Terminal for the maximum duration of two (2) hours.
-Please register your car in accordance with below prodecure.
-We expect you to respect and act according to the Schiphol Airport Parking rules and limitations.
-In case of violation Schiphol will inform the Dutch Ministry of Foreign Affairs.
-Consequently, specific sanctions could be taken.
+Schiphol Airport allows embassies to park in front of the terminal for a maximum of two (2) hours.
+Cars must be registered in accordance with the procedure below.
+The parking rules and restrictions at Schiphol Airport must be respected.
+In the event of non-compliance, Schiphol will inform the Dutch Ministry of Foreign Affairs and specific sanctions may be taken.

-Public parking is also available next to Departure Hall 3 (see schiphol parking).
+Public parking is also available next to Departure Hall 3 (see https://www.schiphol.nl/en/parking/).

-• The international organisation is registered at Amsterdam Airport Schiphol (see section 14.1 above);
+• The international organisation must be registered with Amsterdam Airport Schiphol (see section 12.1 above).

-• The driver of the CD vehicle must have a personal Schiphol pass with Known Transporter authorisation for access to the Dienstenbaan.
-These passes are additional to the limited number of passes for the diplomatic staff.
-The required authorisation for Known Transporter (‘Chauffeur BT’/ Driver BT) for the pass must be requested in the eVesta account of the Embassy or Consular Post;
+• The driver of the CD vehicle must have a personal Schiphol pass with Known Transporter authorisation for access to the Service Lane.
+These passes are in addition to the limited number of passes for diplomatic staff.
+The required Known Transporter (Chauffeur BT/ Driver BT) authorisation for the pass must be requested via the eVesta account of the international organisation.

 • The CD vehicle(s) must have a Schiphol vehicle pass.
-This pass can be requested in the eVesta account of the Embassy or Consular Post;
+This pass can be requested via the eVesta account of the international organisation.

-• A Visual inspection of the CD vehicle must be executed every time before heading to Schiphol Airport (inside and outside, on prohibited articles, e.g. knives, guns and explosives).
+• A visual inspection of the CD vehicle must be carried out before each trip to Schiphol Airport (this inspection for prohibited items, e.g. knives, guns and explosives, must cover the interior and exterior of the vehicle).

-• The authorities at Schiphol are allowed to visiually inspect cars and refuse entry at all times.
+• The authorities at Schiphol are entitled to visually inspect cars and refuse entry at any time.